 In the dub, this picture is removed and replaced with Renee’s picture and the dialogue is even changed to saying it must be someone cute, but everyone has their own views of what is really cute.
 So there’s no denying that this scene implies that Corina thinks Renee is cute and would be her version of a great romantic partner.

 I just do not get this.
 I mean, I can’t think of really any instances where 4Kids has been shown to be anti-gay, but then again there’s not a whole lot of that content in their shows besides Harley from Pokemon, and they left him entirely alone.
 James’ crossdressing was also left alone outside of the banned episode.

 I just don’t understand why they’re purposely pushing for it here so fiercely. *shrugs* Maybe there are shipping wars in 4Kids.
-Maybe there was something really wrong with the ballet dancer and Renee was the only thing they could think of to replace him.
+Maybe there was something really wrong with the ballet dancer, and Renee was the only person they could think of to replace him.